dr-yst/org-x/dev-docs/progress.md

 - ✅ Backend unit tests (parser tests fixed)
 - ⬜ Frontend component tests
 - ⬜ E2E tests
+- ⬜ Filter, sort, and group logic tests

 ## Progress Overview and Next Steps

 ### Current Progress Status
-The project continues to make good progress in its initial development stage.
+The project continues to make good progress in its development.
 We've successfully implemented the enhanced data model as specified in the system patterns documentation, including TodoStatus, GlobalMetadata, OrgTitle, and other structures.
 We have successfully refactored the headline representation to use the new OrgTitle structure, implemented proper property extraction from the Orgize parser, and added navigation methods to traverse the headline hierarchy.
 All parser module tests have been fixed and are now passing.

-These improvements provide a solid foundation for the application's core functionality, enabling flexible TODO state management, tag and category tracking, and efficient change detection.
+On the frontend side, we've designed a comprehensive UI structure with multiple view tabs, display mode tabs, advanced filtering, multi-criteria sorting, and flexible grouping.
+We've also designed a settings screen for customizing TODO keywords, monitoring settings, and user-defined properties.
+These designs provide a solid foundation for implementing a flexible and powerful user interface.

 ### Immediate Challenges
-- Improve frontend UI components with interactive features
+- Implement the designed UI components with interactive features
+- Implement view state management and persistence
+- Implement the advanced filtering, sorting, and grouping functionality
-- Implement keyboard shortcuts for navigation and operations
+- Implement the settings screen and persistence
 - Implement file monitoring functionality
 - Enhance content extraction to handle complex org-mode elements
+- Design clear visual representation for grouped content

 ### Next Milestones
 1. **MVP Phase 1** (Goal within 4 weeks):
    - Basic org-mode file display functionality
    - Loading and displaying a single file
    - Hierarchical display of headings with collapsing functionality
-   - Basic keyboard operations
+   - Basic view management with filtering, sorting, and grouping
+   - Settings screen for customization

 2. **MVP Phase 2** (Goal within 8 weeks):
    - Management of multiple files
    - TODO item filtering and views
    - Integration with external editors
-   - Extended keyboard shortcuts
+   - Multiple view tabs with different display modes
+   - Advanced filtering, sorting, and grouping
+   - File monitoring and automatic updates

 ### Project Direction and Evolution of Decisions
 - Implemented modular architecture for better separation of concerns